vbanai/ML-Technics-in-Retail/README.md

 <br/>
 1.)
 A/B TESTING<br/>
 <br/>
 This project contains two A/B tests.
-In the first one I evaluate and compare 3 marketing campaigns.
+In the first one I evaluate and compare 3 MARKETING CAMPAIGNS.
 Dataset is <br/>
 downloaded from Kaggle.
 The scenario is that a fast food chain plans to add a new item to its menu.
 One of the <br/>
 common questions being what promotion has the greatest effect on sales.
 In order to determine this, the new item <br/>
 is introduced at locations in several randomly selected markets using three different marketing campaigns.
 I carry  <br/>